ChrisCummins/pip-db/Documentation/ProjectPlan.md

 bioinformatics research has led to the creation of three such databases:
 AntiJen, DSD, and PPD:

-**AntiJen** a kinetic, thermodynamic and cellular database
+**AntiJen** a kinetic, thermodynamic and cellular database (DDG, 1999).
-\cite{DDG1999}.
 AntiJen is a database containing quantitative binding data for peptides.
 The database houses over 24,000 entries from published experimentally determined data, and offers keyword searching of this dataset, with results being returned in a tabular format.

-**DSD** A database of dehydrogenase stereospecificities \cite{DDGND}.
+**DSD** A database of dehydrogenase stereospecificities (DDG, ND).
 DSD offers a similar set of features as AntiJen but for a different dataset.
 In addition to keyword searching, the website supports viewing data by selecting from categories, and additionally offers BLAST searching, which is a feature that will be incorporated into this project.

-**PPD** Protein pKa Database \cite{DDGNDa}.
+**PPD** Protein pKa Database (DDG, ND 2).
 PPD offers data lookup by either BLAST search or a detailed search page which allows the user to select from a given set of criteria, such as protein name, experimental method, and amino acid name.

 In each of the websites, a large dataset of very specific biological data is hosted on a website which offers a service for members of the public to query